Kids with Bipolar Disorder

 Has your child been diagnosed with bipolar disorder?
 At 18 maybe, but at 8?
 GET A SECOND OPINION!
 (Maybe even a third and fourth!)

 There is a long way to go before we can arrive at reliable statistics.
-If we take as our starting point that bipolar disorder occurs in approximately 2% of the population (National Institute of Mental Health or NIMH), and that genuine cases of pediatric bipolar disorder are rare in comparison, then it can probably be safely stated that bipolar in kids younger than 14 will be less than 0.01% of the population (possibly much less) and that the frequency of occurrence decreases as age decreases.
+If we take as our starting point that bipolar disorder occurs in approximately 2% of the population (National Institute of Mental Health or NIMH), and that genuine cases of pediatric bipolar disorder are rare in comparison, then it can probably be safely stated that bipolar in kids younger than 14-years old will be less than 0.01% of the population (possibly much less) and that the frequency of occurrence decreases as age decreases.

 Why?
 Well to start with, a lot of money has been made out of childhood bipolar disorder.